mibu138/woad/README.md

 ### Build instructions

 I've included `make.sh` to simplify the build steps.
-It first unpacks a tarball, which includes more source code, and then creates a build directory, changes to it, and invokes cmake.
+It first unpacks a tarball, which contains assets and more source code, and then creates a build directory, changes to it, and invokes cmake.

 I recommend taking a look at `make.sh` before running it to verify it is not doing anything evil.